 What does NIRF look at?

 The National Institutional Ranking Framework, or NIRF outlines a methodology to rank institutions across the country, including institutes like IITs and NITs.
-According to the NIRF 2022 report, IITs across the country occupy 7 top spots out of 10.
-NIRF rankings are relevant input towards gauging the quality of the IITs along multiple dimensions such as academic excellence, assessment of faculty, qualitative overview of resources, research outputs, industry collaborations, opportunities for innovation and entrepreneurship, student life and campus culture.
+According to the NIRF 2023 report, IITs across the country occupy 7 top spots out of 10.
+NIRF rankings are relevant input towards gauging the quality of the IITs along multiple dimensions such as academic excellence, assessment of faculty, qualitative overview of resources, research outputs, industry collaborations, opportunities for innovation and entrepreneurship, student life, and campus culture.

 There are 5 broad parameters, further divided into specific sub-parameters that NIRF uses to, each of which has a maximum score of 100 and separate weightage:

-The rankings and scores of the top 7 IITs are as follows:
+The 2023 rankings and scores of the top 7 IITs are as follows:

 Overall NIRF Rank